 - A. SBA regulations restrict the issuance of the SBA lending authority to operate as an SBLC to 14 entities.
 To become an SBLC, an entity must purchase one of the existing lending authorities from a current SBLC. - B. SBA reserves the right to deny any entity proposing to acquire an SBLC's SBA lending authority in its sole discretion.
 In addition to SBA's evaluation of the elements required in paragraph E. below, SBA may consider risk factors in its evaluation of an SBLC application.
 These factors include, but are not limited to, historical performance measures (such as default, purchase and loss rate), and other performance data associated with the acquiring concern or its senior management team, along with other relevant information (such as SBA-observed gaps in small business lending not served by the existing 7(a) Lender population). - C. SBA does not participate in facilitating the transfer of an SBLC's SBA lending authority.
 Private party negotiations culminate in a definitive purchase and sale agreement which includes the terms and conditions related to the transfer of the SBA lending authority.
 This agreement must include provisions which condition the transfer upon the prior written approval of the SBA. - D. A written request by the selling SBLC to the D/FA for approval of a transfer of ownership and control by the entity transferring the SBA lending authority becomes notice to SBA of the intent to transfer.
 The written request should include: - 1.
 The name and address of the acquiring concern; - 2.
-The primary name and contact information for the acquiring concern's contact. - E. The acquiring concern must file a request for transfer in duplicate with the D/FA addressing each of the following elements: - 1.
+The primary name and contact information for the acquiring concern's contact. - E. The acquiring concern must file a request for transfer with the D/FA and submit two (2) complete binders of fully executed paper copies and one (1) executed electronic scanned copy (in pdf format) to OFA addressing each of the elements set forth below ("SBLC Application").
+The SBLC Application must be complete and organized in tabular format.
+Incomplete SBLC Applications will not be processed by SBA and will be returned to the acquiring concern.
+An applicant that submits an incomplete SBLC Application (as determined by SBA) must wait 30 calendar days before reapplying. - 1.
 The Legal name, address, telephone, facsimile and email address of the acquiring concern; - 2.
-Identification of the form of organization of the proposed SBLC along with stamp-filed copies of the concerns articles of incorporation or limited liability company operating agreement; - 3.
-Identification of the proposed SBLC's capitalization including the form of ownership, the identification of all classes of equity capital and proposed funding amounts, rights and preferences accorded to each class of stock or members interest (including voting rights, redemption rights, and rights of convertibility) and conditions for transfer, sale or assignment of these interests;
+Identification of the form of organization of the proposed SBLC along with file-stamped copies of the concern's certificate of incorporation, certificate of formation or certificate of limited partnership (as applicable), and a copy of the concern's corporate bylaws, limited liability company operating agreement, or limited partnership agreement (as applicable); - 3.
+Identification of the proposed SBLC's capitalization including the form of ownership, the identification of all classes of equity capital and proposed funding amounts, rights and preferences accorded to each class of stock or members interest (including voting rights, redemption rights, and rights of convertibility) and conditions for transfer, sale, or assignment of these interests;